-You can find hundreds of pictures in our photo gallery.
+You can find hundreds of pictures in our photo galleries.

 According to historians, the Romanian people originated during this period, that is, from the Dakoromans.
-To this day, faithfuls keep pilgrimaging to the Dacian cults, of which however only ruins remain.
+Even today, pilgrims keep going to the Dacian cults of which only the ruins have been left.